HITEQ Health Center Information Blocking Avenger

 Corporation for Supportive Housing & HITEQ Highlights

-In this session, participants will learn why and how lived expertise must be sought after and valued by health centers and allied organizations to improve every stage of the data management process from collection and analysis to data sharing, access, and decision-making, including discussion about Information Blocking rules and navigating the tension between reporting and regulations.
-This session will also cover the connection between racial equity and lived experience in data management.
+In this session, participants learned why and how lived expertise must be sought after and valued by health centers and allied organizations to improve every stage of the data management process from collection and analysis to data sharing, access, and decision-making, including discussion about Information Blocking rules and navigating the tension between reporting and regulations.
+This session also covered the connection between racial equity and lived experience in data management.

 Interoperability Readiness Scorecard